trunk-io/docs/check/configuration/supported/golangci-lint.md

 ---
-description: golangcI-lint
+description: golangci-lint
 ---

 # golangci-lint

-golangci-lint is a linter for infra.
+golangci-lint is a linter for Go.

 You can enable the golangci-lint plugin with